lbalbi/big_data_datasets/README.md

 - wikidata [1] + wikinegata [2]:
   The wikidata acts as the main storage for the structured data of Wikipedia.
-  The latest version (as of 11/12/2024) of the KG contains 114,682,266 entities and over 1.5B triples.
+  The latest version (as of 11/12/2024) of the KG contains 114,682,266 entities and over 1.5B triples/ statements.

-  The wikinegata
+  The wikinegata was obtained from a subset of wikidata along with a set of derived "useful" negative statements.
+It contains 681 million negative and 100 million positive statements

 - ConceptNet [3] + Uncommonsense [4]: non-structured knowledge graphs on commonsense
 #negations: 6.2 millions